 NSFR, net stable funding ratio

 The NSFR requires banks to maintain a stable funding profile in relation to their off-balance sheet assets and activities.
 The goal is to reduce the probability that shocks affecting a bank's usual funding sources might erode its liquidity position, increasing its risk of bankruptcy.
 The NSFR standard seeks that banks diversify their funding sources and reduce their dependency on short-term wholesale markets.

 The NSFR is defined as the ratio between the amount of stable funding available and the amount of stable funding required.
 Available stable funding means the proportion of own and third-party resources that are expected to be reliable over the one-year horizon (includes customer deposits and long-term wholesale financing).
 Therefore, unlike the LCR, which is short term, this ratio measures a bank’s medium and long term resilience.
 The stable funding requirements for each institution are set based on the liquidity and maturity characteristics of its balance sheet asset’s and off-balance sheet exposures.

 Basel III requires the NSFR to be equal to at least 100% on an ongoing basis.
 In other words, the amounts of available stable funding and required stable funding must be equal.
-Although the EU adopted this requirement with the approval of CRR II in June, it will not enter into force until 2021.
-In any case, BBVA already meets this requirement in its current definition by a comfortable margin (121% as of June 30, 2019), thanks to its mainly long-term retail financing structure.
+BBVA also meets this requirement by a comfortable margin (135% as of December 31, 2022), thanks to its mainly long-term retail financing structure.
 As with the LCR, the NSFR in all subsidiaries is well above 100%.